remo-openlab/remo-openlab.github.io/README.md

-# remo-openlab.github.io
+# Welcome to ReMo World!
-This page was designed to demonstrate the mid-term results of the ReMo project in OpenLab.
+This repository was designed to demonstrate the mid-term results of the ReMo project in OpenLab.